Temples-Dev/aria-ai-oss/README.md

-# Smart AI Boot Greeter 🤖
+# ARIA - Adaptive Responsive Intelligence Assistant 🤖

-A modular Linux boot greeting system that uses open-source AI models to deliver personalized, natural language greetings when your system finishes booting.
+A modular Linux OS assistant that uses open-source AI models to deliver personalized, natural language greetings when your system finishes booting.
+ARIA is designed to evolve into a comprehensive OS companion for system interaction, assistance, and automation.

 ## Features